quanweiliu/SHNet/README.md

 # SHNet

-release Multi-modal synthetic dataset
+For the complete code, please refer to PatchwiseClsFra (https://github.com/quanweiliu/PatchwiseClsFra)

+Here we release Multi-modal synthetic dataset.
 I hope this synthetic dataset will be useful for the oil spill detection community.

 The whole dataset can be found at: